sdbip/Segerfeldt.EventStore/README.md

 "version" INT
 ```

 The `Entities` table has two data columns: the `type` and the `version` of an entity.
-The version is used for concurrency checks (see Optimistic Concurrency above).
+The version is used for concurrency checks (see [Optimistic Locking](#optimistic-locking) above).
 The type is used as a runtime type-checker.
 When reconstituting the state of an entity it needs to be the type you expect.
 If it isn't, an error will be thrown.

 The `Events` table: